 If you’re in the market for a steam cleaner that works great for almost anything, this is the one I would recommend.
 We chose one with a hose because it’s the only way to actually clean all the walls.
 And since you’re most likely (and hopefully!) not going to have bed bugs after you’ve killed them all, this steam cleaner is super useful for any other things.
 And it’s very affordable!

-Some of our readers have told us through our Ask an Expert section that they've found stains on their sheets that don't seem to be bed bug poop but are somehow related to bed bugs.
+Some of our readers have told us that they’ve found stains on their sheets that don’t seem to be bed bug poop but are somehow related to bed bugs.